Accommodation in Bhutan ranges from basic to luxurious – we’re happy to recommend suitable hotels for you depending on your taste and budget.

-If you are hankering after a bit of luxury (particularly at the end of an arduous trek) you could treat yourself to a stay at one of the 5-star establishments.
-These include Uma Paro, Hotel Zhiwaling and Le Meridien (in Paro), Taj Tashi in Thimphu, Uma Punakha in Punakha, Gangtey Lodge in Gangtey and Amankora (in Paro, Punakha, Thimphu and Gangtey and Bumthang).
+If you are hankering after a bit of luxury, you could treat yourself to a stay at one of the 5-star establishments.
+These include Uma Paro, Hotel Zhiwaling and Bhutan Spirit Sanctuary in Paro, Taj Tashi and The Postcard Dewa in Thimphu, Uma Punakha in Punakha, Gangtey Lodge in Gangtey and Amankora and Six Senses (in Paro, Punakha, Thimphu and Gangtey and Bumthang).

 Other than Zhiwaling these are overseas owned, resulting from a government decision to allow limited foreign investment in Bhutan.